saulpierotti/markdown_notebook/DRD.md

 * I can distinguish biological and experimental variability by carefully designing my experiment
 	* Biological variability is usually a lot
 	* I should always do technical replicates
+* When planning an experiment it is essential to know the underlying biology in order to select the correct variables

 # Basic statistics
 * $\mu$ and $\sigma$ refer to population parameters, while $\bar{X}$ and $S$ are sample parameters